Gig Harbor Lacrosse Association (GHLA)

 - October 2nd: Orders & payment are due for Team Helmets, Team Gloves, optional Team Bag.
 Items will be sold through our vendor's online store.

-- October 31st: Last day to place orders for Team Uniforms & optional Team Jackets.
+- October 31st: Last day to place orders for Team Uniforms & optional Team/Fan Jackets.

-- Last Monday of February: Spring season begins.
-Spring is our official season.
+- Late February/Early March: Spring season begins.
+See the team calendar for specific dates.
 Practices are usually Monday through Friday, 7-9 pm at either Gig Harbor High School or Peninsula High School.
 Games are usually weekday nights, coordinated through the Washington High School Boys Lacrosse Association.
 There will also be the occasional Saturday practice/game.

 - NOTE Regarding Spring Break: Our league is not a “school” league.
 There is no Spring Break in our league, and we do not take a break.
 Players are expected to participate during their school’s Spring Break (we have students attending a few different schools).
 Absent players are subject to the team’s attendance policy.